JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

 #### Message FlowId

 `flowId` is a unique identifier of the messages flow in a build.
 Flow tracking is necessary, for example, to distinguish separate processes running in parallel.
-The identifier is a string that must be unique in the scope of individual build.
+The identifier is a string that must be unique in the scope of an individual build.

 ```Shell
 ##teamcity[<messageName> flowId='flowId' ...]

 ```

-### Reporting Messages For Build Log
+### Reporting Messages for Build Log

 You can report messages for a build log in the following way: